 Community Soup Kitchen (Morristown)

 At the Community Soup Kitchen, lunch is served to 200 hungry people each and every day.
 PCCT serves food at the Morristown facility.
 A sign-up board is posted in the upper lobby for volunteering to serve and/or donate bread and milk.

 Family Promise, in partnership with dozens of churches and synagogues throughout Morris County, provides a rotating shelter for families experiencing a temporary loss of housing.
 It is one of the few organizations that houses families together as an intact unit.
 PCCT serves as a host site four weeks per year, and a team of our volunteers makes each week run smoothly.
 Volunteers are needed to host guests at PCCT, cook dinner, stay overnight, provide groceries, and do laundry.

-Thank you for supporting our Annual Pumpkin Patch 2017.
-Through your support, we were able to give $5,000 to The Community Soup Kitchen of Morristown, and $5,000 to The Community Food Bank.
+Thank you for supporting our Annual Pumpkin Patch.
+Through your support, we were able to donate to The Community Soup Kitchen of Morristown and to The Community Food Bank.
 The balance of all proceeds went to support the Navajo Nation in New Mexico where the pumpkins are grown.

 About 100 PCCT members volunteer their time to help sell the pumpkins, in addition to over 60 energetic teens who helped unload the truck and spread them over the front lawn.
 Even the rotten ones are used by local farmers as feed for animals and the leftover pumpkins go to an animal shelter.
 This is truly a community effort.

 Thank you for your support and for helping to feed the hungry.